neicnordic/serverless-workshop/exercise/README.md

 faas template store ls
 ```

-Make sure you pull the template you want from the store:
+Pull a template of your choice from the store:

 ```sh
 faas template pull [mytemplate]